Zhivodir/dzstore/README.md

 - **Rename** - to rename content.
 - **Share** - to share chosen content for other(chosen) users.
 At the choice of addressee for share login or email is specified in a form.(plural choice addressees are specified through a comma)
 - **Replace** - replace choisen content to the chosen folder.
+- **Add to my store** - to add other user's files, which are shared for you, into your store.

 [_**Dmytro Zhyvodorov**_](https://www.linkedin.com/in/yurii-salimov)